 Courses and Degree Requirements for the Individualized Major

-The following is projected for students entering the university in 2020-21 and is subject to change.
+The following is projected for the 2022-2023 school year and is subject to change

 To graduate with an Individualized Major, students must successfully complete all general requirements for the bachelor’s degree and 48 credits of coursework as follows: